 Modification of Child Support in South Carolina

 We first must mention that just about any court order pertaining to a child (custody, visitation, support, or otherwise) can be modified if either parent can show (1) that there has been a “substantial change in circumstances” and (2) that a modification is in the best interest of the child(ren).
-Section 63-17-310 of the South Carolina Code of Laws states that the family court has the authority to modify child support as the court finds necessary upon a showing of changed circumstances; however, “
+Section 63-17-310 of the South Carolina Code of Laws states that the family court has the authority to modify child support as the court finds necessary upon a showing of changed circumstances; however, such modification is effective as to any installment accruing prior to filing and service of the action for modification.”
+Still, our supreme court has ruled that the family courts may award retroactive increases of child support in special circumstances.
+Below are some South Carolina appellate cases that give some guidance as to how family court judges might treat these situations.

 In one case, the mother petitioned for a retroactive increase after learning the father earned $400,000 annually for a number of years, rather than the $48,000 he previously claimed.
 The South Carolina Supreme Court found that the statute does not bar retroactive child support increases if it would result in serious injustice.
 In other words, the court did not want to reward the father for misrepresenting his income.